 If you operate a business that relies on being found through local intent, a “near me” query for a dentist, a plumber, or a coffee shop, an on‑device model that has access to cached Google Business Profile data could serve recommendations instantly, without ever touching a remote server.
 That makes the accuracy and completeness of your business listings even more critical, because the AI only knows what it’s been fed locally.
 Building a strong AI contactability footprint, ensuring your phone number, address, and operating hours are uniform everywhere, directly feeds the on‑device knowledge base that powers these emerging features.
 For a deeper look at how blended AI models reward listing precision, see our earlier piece on AI model fusion and business listings.

-Chrome’s 4 GB on‑device Gemini model isn’t just a storage footnote, it’s a declaration that powerful AI inference no longer requires a constant internet connection or surrendering privacy.
+Chrome’s 4 GB on‑device Gemini model isn’t just a storage footnote.
+It’s a declaration that powerful AI inference no longer requires a constant internet connection or surrendering privacy.
 The download is silent, the privacy promise is real, and the responsibility now falls on users and businesses alike to understand what that intelligence can do, and what it needs to know to get the right answer when someone asks.

 A 4 GB AI model now lives on your computer, running locally, so your searches, pages, and business inquiries stay private and fast.